Is 638 a Good Credit Score?

 A 638 credit score falls in the “fair” vs. “good” range.
 While you can land a line of credit or financing with a 638 credit score, you’ll likely have a tougher go at securing a mortgage, auto loan, credit card, or personal loan than if you had a higher credit score.
 You might be offered higher interest rates, less favorable terms, and less flexibility.

 If you can build your score by making on-time payments and keeping your accounts in good standing, you can likely qualify for more options with better terms.
-And if you’re shopping for a personal loan, check out what SoFi offers.
+If you’re shopping for a personal loan, make sure to check out what SoFi offers.

 SoFi Loan Products